Client API

 used.
 At this time, the only supported scheme for the URI format is socks5.

-Other system properties can also be used to configure the SOCKS client.
+Other system properties can also be used to configure the SocksClient object.

 Client API example: